Neil Brittain: Ulster Rugby /IFA

 In 2012 he was recruited by Ulster Rugby to head their communications team and remained there until 2015 when he joined the Irish Football Association as Director of Communications and Strategy.

 BBC NI

 In May 2019 he rejoined the world of broadcasting again when he became the Executive Editor or Head of Sport for BBC Northern Ireland.

 Charity work

-In July 2010, Brittain cycled from Bexley Heath to Paris with 81 other cyclists to raise money for Christian Aid.
+In July 2010, Brittain cycled from Bexleyheath to Paris with 81 other cyclists to raise money for Christian Aid.

 Personal life

 He was married to Rachel in Down Cathedral in August 2006.